Go to content

 The current UDA model does not adequately support urgent care.
 It fails to recognise the actual costs of treatment and ignores the risks and resources involved in keeping urgent slots available, especially when patients do not attend.

-• We have secured proposals for improved payment arrangements for urgent care.
+• We have secured improved payment arrangements for urgent and unscheduled care.

 What does this mean for you?

-• You will receive a £15 payment to begin recognising the cost of holding appointments open, even if the patient does not attend or the appointment is not filled
+• You will receive a £15 payment per mandated unscheduled CoT.
+This begins recognising the cost of holding appointments open.
+You will receive thiseven if the patient does not attend or the appointment is not filled

 See how these changes affect associates